 Is insurance cheaper through a broker?

-Many people automatically look towards insurance comparison websites for new policies/renewals before considering an insurance broker.
-There are several factors to consider with regards to comparison websites:
+Before considering an insurance broker, many people automatically look towards insurance comparison websites for new policies or renewals.
+However, there are several factors to consider with regards to comparison websites:

 - These websites are, in effect, insurance brokers, receiving commission from insurance companies to which they direct business.

-- In recent years some insurance companies have withdrawn their products/services from comparison websites - often reducing competition.
+- In recent years some insurance companies have withdrawn their products and services from comparison websites - often reducing competition.

 - Insurance companies tend to publish generic policy terms and conditions, many of which can be improved via direct negotiation.

-- Comparison websites offer a helpful snapshot of insurance policies available but are unable to list all available policies.
+- Comparison websites offer a helpful snapshot of insurance policies available but do not list all available policies.

 - Some generic policies may include terms/conditions not relevant to you, sometimes creating an avoidable cost.

-There is no doubt that the introduction of the Internet has increased competition in the insurance sector.
-This has to a certain extent, "encouraged" us to use automated online services, where historically, many of us felt more comfortable speaking to an adviser.
-Contrary to popular belief, you can still take advice/guidance over the telephone from insurance companies and insurance brokers.
+There is no doubt that the internet has increased competition in the insurance sector.
+This has, to a certain extent, “encouraged” us to use automated online services, where historically, many of us felt more comfortable speaking to an adviser.
+But, contrary to popular belief, you can still take advice over the telephone from insurance companies and insurance brokers.
 It is still good to talk!